Designed by Vivian Nash, Owner of Nash Academy, the grooming school with an international reputation in education in the pet care industry.

 Certifications consist of online courses and onsite sessions to create the most comprehensive educational experience and learning environment.

 Online courses offer online discussions with online tests and are open 24/7 and available to everyone.
 Online virtual books are included in the online courses and are used for the study material.
-Participants maintain access to virtual books after completion of the courses to use as a reference library and to study for onsite sessions and practical tests.
+Participants maintain access to virtual books after the completion of the courses to use as a reference library and to study for onsite sessions and practical skills tests.

 Onsite Practical Skills Sessions